lanceseidman/PiCAST/README.md

 Enter a root Password (DO NOT FORGET; CASE-SENSITIVE)

 4).
-Install PHPMyAdmin

-> sudo apt-get install phpmyadmin

-Select apache 2 >> Press OK

-5).
 Install Gnash (Flash Support for Midori) - For Flash, WebM Support

 > sudo apt-get gnash

 Want to know more about Gnash + Flash?
 I have a video on YouTube.com/TechMeShow

-6).
-Remote Mouse Control
+5).
+Remote Mouse Control (Optional)
 > sudo apt-get synergy

 Windows (64/32), Mac OSX, & Linux Clients at: http://synergy-foss.org